 - Removing housing from speculative markets and converting into permanently affordable, community-controlled housing

 - Establishing enforceable rent control, tenant protections, and proactive rental inspections

 ✓ Sign onto the Right to the City Alliance's Beyond Recovery Demands

 ✓ Demand that local governments leverage their legal authority to enact strong anti-displacement measures and prevent utility shut-offs for public health protection.
-See this example linking housing instability to health impacts during the coronavirus or these model ordinances for rent control and eviction moratoriums at local and state levels.
+See this example linking housing instability to health impacts during the COVID-19 pandemic or these model ordinances for rent control and eviction moratoriums at local and state levels.

 ✓ Advocate for protections for renters, rent control, and eviction moratorium ordinances.
 Start by checking this state housing policy scorecard.
 You can also check out this eviction moratorium ordinance template.